dhrubo55/personal-blog/content/posts/day-40-generator-implementation-using-custom-iterator-and-threads..md

 relative = false

 +++
 In one of my previous [post](https://www.linkedin.com/posts/mohibulhassan_100daysofjava-100daysofcode-coding-activity-6862015601217536000-iRvw) i tired to make python like generator in java using `Supplier` function and `IntStream`.
 That didnt fully behaved like a generator.
-So tried implementing this time using custom `Iterator` for lazy evaluation of the items in the collections and using a `Thread` to produce the items that will be `yeild` when calling the generator.
+So tried implementing this time using custom `Iterator` for lazy evaluation of the items in the collections and using a `Thread` to produce the items that will be `yield` when calling the generator.

 {{<replit src="https://replit.com/@dhrubo55/IdealLankySymbol">}}

+in this repl you can execute the generator named `InfiniteGenerator` which extended an `abstract` class `Generator<T>` which in turn implements `Iterable<T>` to implement a custom iterator of a given type.
+Any class implementing `Generator<T>` class will be able to act like an generator if a given implementation that provides with items.